ewaldmire/ascender/docs/docsite/rst/administration/instances.rst

 From this page, you can add, remove or run health checks on your nodes.
 Use the check boxes next to an instance to select it to remove or run a health check against.
 When a button is grayed-out, you do not have permission for that particular action.
 Contact your Administrator to grant you the required level of access.
 If you are able to remove an instance, you will receive a prompt for confirmation, like the one below:

 .. image:: ../common/images/instances_delete_prompt.png
-  :alt: Prompt for deleting instances in climber
+  :alt: Prompt for deleting instances in ascender
   :width: 1400px

 .. note::

-	You can still remove an instance even if it is active and jobs are running on it. climber will attempt to wait for any jobs running on this node to complete before actually removing it.
+	You can still remove an instance even if it is active and jobs are running on it. ascender will attempt to wait for any jobs running on this node to complete before actually removing it.

 Click **Remove** to confirm.